-Although the ML/TF risks facing the firm fundamentally arise through its customers, the nature of their businesses and their activities, a firm must consider its customer risks in the context of the wider ML/TF environment inherent in the business and jurisdictions in which the firm and its customers operate.
+Regulation 18 4.37 Although the ML/TF risks facing the firm fundamentally arise through its customers, the nature of their businesses and their activities, a firm must consider its customer risks in the context of the wider ML/TF environment inherent in the business and jurisdictions in which the firm and its customers operate.
 Firms should bear in mind that some jurisdictions have close links with other, perhaps higher risk, jurisdictions, and where appropriate and relevant regard should be had to this.

-4.38 The risk posed by an individual customer may be assessed differently depending on whether the customer operates, or is based, in a jurisdiction with a reputation for ML/TF, or in one which has a reputation for strong AML/CTF enforcement.
+4.38 The risk posed by an individual customer may be assessed differently depending on whether the customer operates, or is based, in a jurisdiction with a reputation for ML/TF, or in one which has a reputation for strong AML/CTF enforcement, or whether a customer is established in a high risk third country (see 5.5.11).
 Whether, and to what extent, the customer has contact or business relationships with other parts of the firm, its business or wider group can also be relevant.

 4.39 In reaching an appropriate level of satisfaction as to whether the ML/TF risk posed by the customer is acceptable and able to be managed, requesting more and more identification is not always the right answer - it is sometimes better to reach a full and documented understanding of what the customer does, and the transactions it is likely to undertake.
 Some business lines carry an inherently higher risk of being used for ML/TF purposes than others.

 Regulation 31(1) 4.40 However, as stated in paragraph 5.2.6, if a firm cannot satisfy itself as to the identity of a customer or the beneficial owner who is not the customer; verify that identity; or obtain sufficient information on the nature and intended purpose of the business relationship, it must not enter into a new business relationship and must terminate an existing one.

-4.41 While a risk assessment should always be performed at the inception of the customer relationship (although see paragraph 4.48 below), for some customers a comprehensive risk profile may only become evident once the customer has begun transacting through an account, making the monitoring of transactions and on-going reviews a fundamental component of a reasonably designed RBA.
-A firm may also have to adjust its risk assessment of a particular customer based on information received from a competent authority.
-4.42 Some other firms, however, often (but not exclusively) those dealing in wholesale markets, may offer a more 'bespoke' service to customers, many of whom are already subject to extensive due diligence by lawyers and accountants for reasons other than AML/CTF.
-In such cases, the business of identifying the customer will be more complex, but will take
+- 4.41 While a risk assessment should always be performed at the inception of the customer relationship (although see paragraph 4.48 below), for some customers a comprehensive risk profile may only become evident once the customer has begun transacting through an account, making the monitoring of transactions and on-going reviews a fundamental component of a reasonably designed RBA.
+A firm may also have to adjust its risk assessment of a particular customer based on information received from a competent authority. - 4.42 Some other firms, however, often (but not exclusively) those dealing in wholesale markets, may offer a more 'bespoke' service to customers, many of whom are already subject to extensive due diligence by lawyers and accountants for reasons other than AML/CTF.
+In such cases, the business of identifying the customer will be more complex, but will take account of the considerable additional information that already exists in relation to the prospective customer.